-Republican Bruce Rauner claims in a new Spanish-language TV ad that Illinois has lost 90,000 jobs in five years under Democratic Gov. Pat Quinn.
-Illinois has lost 3,400 jobs in five years — not 90,000 — by the standard definition of “jobs.”
+Republican Bruce Rauner falsely claims in a TV ad that Illinois leads the Midwest in “job losses” under Democratic Gov. Pat Quinn.
+In fact, Illinois has experienced job growth — albeit small — since Quinn took office.

 Both candidates seeking the Republican nomination in a Georgia House race have repeatedly called for the repeal of the Affordable Care Act.
 But you wouldn’t know it from the competing ads from Bob Johnson and Buddy Carter.